admin-shell-io/aas-test-engines/README.md

 ```

 ### Checking for submodel templates
-By passing a set of submodel template names you can check a file to compliance to these:
+By passing a set of submodel template names you can check a file for compliance to these:

 ```python
 from aas_test_engines import file